-178. The purpose of an Internal Model Assessment Report is to document the independent actuary's assessment of the internal model against each validation criterion and each documentation criterion.
+(1) The purpose of an Internal Model Change Report is to independently assess the changes to the internal model against each validation criterion and documentation criterion.
 The assessment must clearly highlight any critical flaws in the internal model and gaps in model documentation.